zellwk/scalable-components/script/script-draft-8.md

 I produced four courses so far, one that's closely related to our topic today is Mastering Responsive Typography.
 The latest one I launched, just a week ago, is Learn JavaScript.

-!!!
-Add MRT and LJS !!!

 ## Back to the topic

-How do you keep your CSS clean, scalable, and maintainable?
-Let me share what I think needs to happen through my the design of my blog.
+How do you write CSS that's clean, maintainable and scalable?
+Let me share what I think needs to happen through my website.

 ## Blog